d-kozak/enticing/index-server/SPEC.md

  And all of this would make the infrastructure significantly more complex.
  Therefore it might be better to keep this as a possible extension.

- Also it is worth mentioning that there already are libraries out there, like the ones in Spring Cloud or Spring Boot admin that handle the monitoring quite well, so maybe adding one of these might be 'just good enough' solution for the monitoring to start with.
+ Also it is worth mentioning that there already are libraries out there, like projects in Spring Cloud or Spring Boot Admin that handle the monitoring quite well, so maybe adding one of these might be 'just good enough' solution for the monitoring problem to start with.
+ And the registration and classification of index services based on the index they are querying can be added to the webserver.